theroyalwhee0/istype/README.md

 # @theroyalwhee0/istype

-## Description
-An opinionated type-of library for Javascript.
+An opinionated type-of library for Javascript and TypeScript.

 ## Installation